The entire book appears at this link with chapters added after appearing online:

 “Yes well, ahem, I grasp his point,” Armor’s says.
 “And it’s

 moot.
-He is like a vegetable, green on the outside and yellow in
+He is like a vegetable, green on the outside,

 Yet another temporary poet of the moment to quote, comrades,